 About an hour north of Kerlingarfjöll there is another geothermal area which sounds very similar but looks very different: Hveravellir.
 You can find it here on Google Maps.

 We also visited this area on our way back and unfortunately we were a bit disappointed.
-Compared to Kerlingarfjöll, this is unfortunately more “so-so”.
-Here are indeed nice paths laid out and it bubbles and smokes also here quite a lot.
+Compared to Kerlingarfjöll, this is unfortunately not very spectacular.
+Here are indeed nice paths laid out and it bubbles and smokes quite a lot.
 But the area is much smaller and actually even costs parking fees.

 In our opinion, it is not worth it for this area to take the strenuous drive over the F35 and if you have little time you can also confidently skip Hveravellir.